techidaily/site-facebook/source/_posts/concealed-choices-how-interfaces-steal-privacy.md

  Google's privacy dashboard is flashy and friendly.
 But it's not actually designed to help you manage your privacy.

  You can also help efforts that expose dark patterns, in order to make more people aware of them.
-Consumer Reports runs a website called[Dark Pattern Tipline](https://darkpatternstipline.org/sightings) , where you can report dark patterns you spot and browse what others have shared.
+Consumer Reports runs a website called [Dark Pattern Tipline](https://darkpatternstipline.org/sightings) , where you can report dark patterns you spot and browse what others have shared.
 It's worth looking through the catalog to spot these issues in case you're confronted with them yourself.

 ## Dark Patterns Are Rough for Privacy